Miracle4real/LITA_Class_Projects/README.md

     ![SQL Aggregation Function](https://github.com/user-attachments/assets/db1f802c-c509-4d8b-873b-7ff203f6140e)
   - **SQL Joins:** SQL Joins has to do with combining two or more tables.
     ![SQL Joins](https://github.com/user-attachments/assets/3451ed4f-d636-40b1-974e-754a34e81454)
   - **SQL Set Operation:** This allows you to combine the result of two or more SELECT queries.
 This treat result sets as mathematical sets.
 SQL provides the following set operations:
     - Union
     - Union All
     - Intersect
+   - **Power BI for Data Analysis:**
+     Power BI is a buisiness analytics service developed by Microsoft that allows you to visualize and share insights from your data.
+It connects to a wide range of data sources and enables users to create interactive reports, dashboards, and visualizations that can be shared within an organization or embedded in apps and websites.
+   - Key Components of Power BI
+     1. **Power BI Destop:** This is a windows application that allows your to create reports and data visualizations.
+     2. **Power BI Service:** This is an online service where you can publish, share, and collaborate on power BI reports and dashboards.
+     3.

 ### Data Sources
 The primary sources of Data used here is Data Sales